Melia P. Tourangeau

 She received a Bachelor of Music degree in 1994 from the Oberlin College Conservatory of Music with a major in piano performance and a minor in musicology.
 In April 2007, she received a master’s degree in public administration with an emphasis on nonprofit leadership from Grand Valley State University.

-Tourangeau is a member of and serves on the Board of the Pittsburgh Chapter of Young Presidents Organization (YPO), the Pittsburgh Forum of International Women’s Forum and is an officer for Group 1 Managers at the League of American Orchestras.
+Tourangeau is a member of and serves on the Board of the Pittsburgh Chapter of Young Presidents Organization (YPO) and the Pittsburgh Forum of International Women’s Forum.
 She and her husband, Michael, live in the northern suburbs of Pittsburgh with their two children.